SomethingNewUK/somethingnewuk.github.io/_elections/2017-05-04-lichfield-city-north.md

 On 4th May, Lichfield is electing new councillors to Staffordshire County Council.

 I’ve lived in Lichfield for over 11 years and I’m fed up of the same old political choices on the ballot paper.
-Electing a county counillor is important - the county takes care of things like schools, health and social care, and roads.
+Electing a county councillor is important - the county takes care of things like schools, health and social care, and roads.

 My decision to stand as a candidate was based on a desire for people to have more choices than the same parties who too often only appear around election time.
 People keep telling me they want a different choice, and they want a visible representative.
 That's what I'm here to be.